Bracco Italiano vs Briard: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bracco Italiano has a typical lifespan of 10-14 years, while Briard lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Bracco Italiano is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Briard faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Briard faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Bracco Italiano has 1 documented predispositions compared to 3 for Briard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health